 No, you cannot conduct paid work activities on a business visa.
-However, you can do a lot on a business visa, such as: explore business opportunities; purchase or sell industrial or commercial products; conduct meetings; recruit manpower; attend trade fairs; provide specialist and technical guidance; come for in-house training; and more.
+However, you can do a lot on a business visa, such as: explore business opportunities; purchase or sell industrial or commercial products; conduct meetings; recruit manpower; attend trade fairs; provide specialist and technical guidance; conduct in-house training; and more.

 You need to apply for an “Employment Visa.
-Please note that this type of visa is geared to highly skilled or qualified professionals and applications for such visa are granted on a case per case basis.
+Please note that this type of visa is geared to highly skilled or qualified professionals and applications for such visas are granted on a case per case basis.

 The main criteria are:

-The minimum salary should be USD 25,000.
-Per annum
+The minimum salary should be USD 25,000 per annum

 The receiving entity (company in India) must be registered